anjrew/dji-tello-playground/README.md

    Program the drone to navigate a predefined route.
 Try to achieve the fastest lap for an added challenge!

    In this challenge, we will program the drone to navigate a predefined route.
-The drone will takeoff to a height of 1 meter, and then navigate a predefined route.
-The route consists of 4 waypoints, and the drone must navigate to each waypoint in order.
+The drone will takeoff, and then navigate a predefined route.
+The drone must navigate to gate in order.
 The drone will should land once the route is complete.

 5. **Orchestrate Swarm**